TheBigBookMan/grad-dip/Information Technology/Topic 1- Computer Architecture.md

 	- Word is a basic unit storage that uses 64 bits
 	- **Hexadecimal**- Base 16 0-F
 		- 1 hex digit is exactly 4 bits
+		- 1 byte is 2 hex digits- very easy for larger numbers as well
+		- 0-9, A(10)-F(15)
 		- hex is often denoted by starting with 0x
-	- **ASCII**- the standard for things to mean the same thing across different encodings- "A" == 00100100 (probs)
+	- **ASCII**- the standard for things to mean the same thing across different encodings- "A" == 00100100 (probs)- uses 1 byte per character
 		- Table to view it all
 	- Unicode- 1 byte per character only allows 256 possible characters
 		- UTF-16 used 2 bytes per character
 	- **Images**- written in hex using 6 characters (3 numbers in hex) to represent RGB
 		- the different brightness levels of RGB generate different pixel colors
 	- **Data types**- types of data we want to store so need to tell the computer what we want to store
-		- Integer- whole numbers
+		- Integer- whole numbers, usually 4 bytes long
+		- char- single characters 'G' usually 1 byte long
 		- string- sequence of chatacters
-		- float- decimal numbers
+		- float- decimal numbers, normally 4 bytes
 		- double- 8 bytes long float
 	- **Computer files**- different files to be decoded to do something- zip, gif, htmll, jpg, php etc
 		- File compression to make the file a lot smaller so it can move around easier and then recreate it